sd2020spring/sd2020spring.github.io/_assignments/final-project.md

 * As this class is called "Software Design", your project should have a substantial software design component (interfacing with mechanical or electrical systems is considered on a case by case basis, but the software should be the major component).
 * Most of the your final project should be written in Python.
 It is okay if some amount is written in another language, but the bulk of the project should be implemented in Python.
 Part of the reason for this requirement is to facilitate peer design reviews.
+* You will create a Software Impact Statement that illustrates your reflection on the ethical considerations you made throughout the design process, starting with project ideation and the priorities you set for your team.

 ### Suggestions for Project Topics